soumya92/barista/README.md

 **This is not an official Google product**

-*This project is in progress.
-The core API is stable, but user bars may still break on updates.
-See the [Release (v1) Project](https://github.com/soumya92/barista/projects/3) for progress towards a stable release.*

-Also look at the [stable-api sample](https://github.com/soumya92/barista/tree/master/samples/stable-api) to see what APIs are considered stable.
-As a general rule, any code in the stable-api sample will continue to work across updates.

 ## Features

 - Based on push rather than fixed interval polling.
-Currently only media and volume benefit from this, but this opens the door to async updates from shell scripts, irc, &c.
+This allows immediate updates for many modules, like volume, media, shell, etc.

 - Produces a single binary via go build.
 This makes it easy to set up the bar executable, since no import paths, environment variables, et al. need to be